opengisci/opengisci.github.io/_posts/2023-11-14-project-ideas.md

 ## Fall 2023 Project Ideas

-- Complete Spielman et al replication
+- Complete Spielman et al replication by analyzing the index stability over time
-- Complete Chakraborty replication
+- Complete Chakraborty replication with new data
 - Replicate social media studies of disaster
 - Reproduce wildlife corridor analysis in R or Python
 - Replicate data analysis of rainfall and/or river flow for Vermont 2023 storms
+- Propose another idea!

 ### How to identify other project ideas